Updated: Dec 27, 2022

-Few things irritate me more than feed or supplement companies using the catch-all-phrase "no fillers" when advertising their products.
+Few things raise my hackles more than feed or supplement companies using the catch-all-phrase "no fillers" when advertising their products.
 What does this mean?
 No seriously, I’m asking you.
 What does that mean, because I’m not completely certain either!
 I’ve been looking at feed and supplement labels professionally for two decades, and I’m still not sure what supplement companies mean when they say "no fillers".
 Do these supplement creators not understand feed/supplement categories or ingredients?

 - Is a filler some thing put into a product for no reason at all?

 - Is it an ingredient with zero nutritional value that lowers cost?

 - If any of those statements are true, what ingredients constitute fillers?

 - Is an ingredient a filler in one product but not another?

 The way supplement companies talk about fillers, you'd think that they are just as dangerous to your horse as lions and tigers.
 But is your horse ACTUALLY in danger from being attacked by lions and tigers?
 No?
 Well, I'd argue that your horse has the same likelihood of being attacked by a lion as "fillers" have for ruining your horse's diet!
 My argument is that there is no such thing as a filler in today's equine nutrition world, and I'll show you why.

 I lied...I actually DO know what companies mean when they say "No Fillers".
 I am absolutely certain that it's a marketing strategy to mislead you and only that.
 I say "mislead", because it diverts you from the original problem...you were looking at the wrong product category in the first place!
 Do stupid ingredients happen...yea...there are a lot stupid supplements being created every day, but "filling" a product with metaphorical garbage is not the norm.